 Prestissimo (over 200 bpm)

-Prestissimo tempo is over 200 beats per minute.
+The Prestissimo tempo is over 200 beats per minute.
 Prestissimo tempo means “extremely quick”.
 It is the tempo of a piece that has no tempo marking.
 It is one of the most extreme values for tempo.
-An excellent example for this is Beethoven, Piano Sonata No.1 – Prestissimo-.
+An excellent example of this is Beethoven, Piano Sonata No.1 – Prestissimo-.

 Summary

-Tempo is what dictates how fast or slow music should go but id does vary greatly.
+Tempo is what dictates how fast or slow music should go but it does vary greatly.
 Some people still think tempo means speed, but tempo actually means pace.

 For example, a tempo that sounds like “largo” (40-60 bpm) can make you feel relaxed or sad.
-Larghetto tempo can be used for sad music due to the fact that it is about 60-70 bpm.
+A Larghetto tempo can be used for sad music because it is about 60-70 bpm.
 Adagio tempo ranges from 70-104 bpm and is great for romantic or sad music because of this tempo’s speed.

 Moderato tempo is good for happy music because of the fact it is right in the middle of andante and allegro, which are both happy tempos.
 Allegro tempo ranges from 120-168 bpm and is great for fast-paced music.